RAMANAN31/data-analytics-version-control/README.md

 Objectives

-To understand and implement Git version control in a data analytics project.
+To understand and implement Git version control in a data analytics project

-To perform data cleaning using Python (Pandas).
+To perform data cleaning using Python (Pandas)

-To maintain a reproducible and organized workflow using GitHub.
+To maintain a reproducible and organized workflow using GitHub

 Data Cleaning Script